rajaisinghani/nba-salary-predictor/README.md

 The multiple linear regression model had a RMSE of about 4.5 million which is relatively innacurate when compared to the mean salary.
 Possible reasons may include:

 - NBA individual salary cap.
 The maximum salary of a NBA player is 35% of the team cap.
-Superstar players could be playing at extremely high levels, yet the cap prevents the salary from reflecting the upper end of NBA players
+Superstar players could be playing at extremely high levels, yet the cap prevents the salary from reflecting the upper end of NBA players incomes

 - NBA rookie deals.
 NBA rookies are assigned salaries based on their draft position.
 A high performing player on his rookie contract may be 'overperforming' for his salary.